 I'm currently looking for internships and consulting work in sports, tech and finance, with a particular focus on developing and deploying machine learning models.

-Experience with a professional sports team, a Silicon Valley venture fund and the world's largest supercomputer
+Experience with a sports betting startup, a professional sports team and a Silicon Valley venture fund

 I'm currently a second-year PhD student at NYU, working with Professor Claudio Silva as part of the VIDA group.
-My main research interests include interpretability of machine learning models, visualization and sports analytics.
+My main research interests revolve around applying machine learning and visualization methods to sports data.
+In particular, I am researching new visualization and interaction methods, along with unique applications of machine learning to sports.

 Before NYU, I was a double major in mathematics and economics at Pomona College, where I graduated in May 2018.
 I wrote my mathematics thesis on an original feature selection algorithm and my economics senior exercise on the relationship between drug overdose death rates and economic conditions.
 My advisor was Professor Pierangelo De Pace.
 These were some of the courses I took: